 The difference between both genders is quite easy.
 Females become a bit bigger in comparison to males.
 And the males develop a red coloration on the edges of the dorsal, caudal and anal fin (individually, also on the pelvic fins).
 And of course, males do have an andropodium.
 The shape of the dorsal is quite similar with both sexes.

 In general they'll have an average adult size of 4-6 cm.

 This species is officially a carnivore but does accept plant material as well.

-It's an easy to keep goodeid strain.
+It's an easy to keep goodeid species which has also a friendly nature.
 What's so typical about the reproduction is that the number of fry with each batch does differ a lot with same sized females.
 So wether that's 10 or 40 fry each batch is hard to predict.
 Despite of the fact that also fry of this kind are large in size at birth, fry will be less large sized when the number of fry is large.
 They also leave their offspring at peace.
 So, hardly fry will be eaten by the adults

 There are specimens which have yellow edged fins but also specimens with more translucent fins with a speckled pattern on them.
 The speckled pattern on mostly the lower part of the body are leopard-like spots.